 The honey mustard combination works like a charm (as does a maple-balsamic), giving sweet yet tangy flavor.

 All I did was combine a little honey with olive oil and stone ground mustard to up the ante on this meal.

 Here’s how it all plays out:

-I continue broiling for another 2 minutes, and the end result is a super crispy, perfectly glazed salmon with amazing flavor.
+Continue broiling for another 2 to 4 minutes, or until the salmon is cooked through.
+The end result is a super crispy, perfectly glazed salmon with amazing flavor.

 Serve with crowd-pleasing roasted vegetables and kale and blueberry salad with vegan buttermilk dressing!
 BOOM!: an essential meal for your life!

 One last directive and then I’ll let you be free: Remember to keep a lookout for Copper River Salmon at your local grocery store, or simply talk to the guy or gal behind the seafood counter to get more information about where the products are sourced.

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your support!